mwmlln/shinju_select/README.md

   * Shopping Bag Page

     This page lists the items currently in the bag.
-Shoppers can then review or amend thier bag before they proceed to payment page or go back to browse shop page again.
+Shoppers can then review or amend their bag before they proceed to payment page or go back to browse shop page again.

   * Checkout page

-    The chackout page consists of delviery infomation form, payment and information.
-The delivery informaion form is used for the shopper to fill out their address and contact information.
+    The checkout page consists of delivery information form, payment and information.
+The delivery information form is used for the shopper to fill out their address and contact information.
 This section and payment information is liked to stripe payment system where stripe will process the secure payment.
 If the payment is unsuccessful, error message will prompt the shopper accordingly.

   * Order summery page

-    Upon successfull payment, the shopper will be redirected to the page with thank you message and order summary.
+    Upon successful payment, the shopper will be redirected to the page with thank you message and order summary.
     This page can also be accessed from order history section in profile page.

   * Profile page

-    All registered user can open this page to update their delivery informaion.
+    All registered user can open this page to update their delivery information.
     Order summary can be reviewed here and open the order detail page by using the link from this page.
     Also purchased product history is located at the end of the page where users have a link to create a review of their purchase.